Bear Claw Casino & Hotel

 It was the first casino in Saskatchewan operated by a First Nations group to open in the province in 1993; at that time, it was caught up in a legal battle between the local First Nations group and the province over jurisdiction.
 The casino opened in 1993 in the club house of the White Bear Golf Course.
 It moved into its current location in 1996.

-In 2010, the 35-room hotel was fully renovated when taken over by the Saskatchewan Indian Gaming Authority and joined to the casino facility.
-After reopening in June 2010, it became the first hotel operated by the Saskatchewan Indian Gaming Authority.
+In 2010, the 35-room hotel adjacent to the casino was transferred from the White Bear First Nation to SIGA, and underwent a complete renovation.